As the seasons change, so, too, do the kinds of birthday celebrations we have with friends and family.

 ‘Apple of my eye’ party

 There’s nothing like the crisp taste of a freshly picked apple, and there are so many fun directions you can go with an apple-themed party.

 Cheery apple reds and greens make for an easy color scheme.
 For snacks, apple bread, apple slices, and a platter of Cheryl’s buttercream frosted apple cut-out cookies will keep all ages satisfied.

 Food also can play a part in your party activities.
 How about a fun (and more hygienic) twist on the traditional game of bobbing for apples?
 All you need to do is float some apples on the surface of a water-filled tub or basin.
 Then, have your guests take turns trying to scoop out the apples in different challenging ways, such as with chopsticks or with a small spoon.

 An apple cider bar is an easy and affordable way to provide a party-themed beverage.
 Since fall weather can be unpredictable, you can serve both hot and cold apple cider along with an assortment of add-ons, such as cinnamon sticks, ground cinnamon, ground cloves, honey sticks, Red Hots, and orange slices.

-Cheer on your favorite team with a fall football-themed party.
+Cheer on your favorite football team with a pigskin-themed party.
 This event can be held indoors or outdoors, depending on the weather.
 Greens (for the football field) and browns (for the footballs) are natural color choices for decorating, and pennant-shaped flags and goal posts can add color and excitement.
 Or decorate in your team’s colors and hang up your posters and jerseys.

 For entertainment, a rousing game of flag football can be part of the fun.
 Football-themed bingo and bean bag toss are other easy games for all ages to enjoy.
-For real gridiron gurus, host a football trivia game with small prizes, such as gift cards or a bag of candy for the winning team.
+For real gridiron gurus, host a football trivia game with small prizes, such as gift cards or football cookies (of course!) for the winning team.

 Pumpkin decorating party